izikeros/blog/content/posts/notes/convert_html_to_markdown.md

 title: How to convert HTML to clean markdown
 date: 2022-08-31
 status: published
-tags: markdown, pandoc, conversion, cli
+tags: html, markdown, pandoc, conversion, cli, grep, sed
-summary: Instruction on how to convert HTML document to markdown with cleaning the output from the clutter
+summary: Instruction on how to convert HTML document to markdown with cleaning the output from the clutter.
 slug: how-to-convert-html-to-clean-markdown
 category: note
 citation_needed: false